-- Facts – list the major problem you need to solve
+- Facts – list the major challenges to be solved

-- Actions – create an action plan consisting realistic timelines & standards for completion
+- Actions – make an action plan consisting of realistic timelines and standards for completion

-- Designation and/or re-allocation of tasks and responsibilities to the key people with expertise to a particular task
+- Designation and/or re-allocation of tasks and responsibilities to key members

 - Organisational structure and chain of communication

-A leading function in management doesn’t only entail motivating team members in achieving business goals.
-Leaders must be able to project a strong sense of direction & leadership throughout the process.
-However, this should be in accordance with the values and objective of the company.
+Business leaders must project a sense of direction and leadership throughout the process.
+This should be in accordance with the values and objectives of the company.

-- Establishing standards to measure performance and/or quality of work
+- Establishing standards to measure performance and quality of work

 - Measuring actual performance

 Thus, you may ask these simple questions during this process:

 - Is the team efficient when carrying out tasks?

 - Are adjustments to the current process necessary?